Skip to content

 Who Should Choose Predator?

-Predator may appeal to budget-conscious shoppers who need a basic generator and are comfortable with lower quality and reliability scores.
-With 29 models in its catalog, Predator offers a wider range of wattage options and form factors, which could be useful for buyers with very specific size or output requirements that Cummins' smaller 5-model lineup does not address.
+Predator generators may appeal to budget-conscious buyers who need a basic generator for occasional, non-critical use.
+With 29 models in its catalog, Predator offers more variety in terms of wattage classes and form factors, which could be useful for shoppers looking for a very specific size or configuration that Cummins does not cover with its 5-model lineup.

 Score Breakdown